 The Tuesday Market in Fethiye is a delight for market lovers.
 Marvel at the array of fresh fruit and veg before strolling around the many stalls selling clothing, shoes, handbags and leather goods, sunglasses, household items and gifts.
 There is a market almost every day in the Fethiye area.
 Click here for further details.

-There is so much to choose from you may need an extra long visit to fit it all in.
-However long you come for, we look forward to seeing you in Fethiye this summer.
+There is so much to choose from you may need an extended visit to fit it all in.